NordGus/fnncr/docs/design/Accounts and Transactions/Abstract.md

 ## Designing financo's core: Accounts and Transactions.

-The way Accounts and Transactions are design is like a graph, where Accounts are the graph's nodes and the Transactions are its edges.
+The way Accounts and Transactions are designed is like a graph, where Accounts are the graph's nodes, and the Transactions are its edges.

 <img src="Account-Abstract.drawio.svg" alt="diagram">

 ## Accounts
-Are containers that can represent a capital store or wallet in the system, debts held or incurred, available credit or any source of income or expense.
+Accounts are containers that can represent a capital store or wallet in the system, debts held or incurred, available credit or any source of income or expense.

 | field       | type      | additional                           |
 |-------------|-----------|--------------------------------------|